vikingdata/articles/tools/automation/rundeck/DOING/Rundeck_install.md

   nodename: localhost
 ```

-* Add a node source, this this is a file which contains a list of nodes in yaml format.
+* Add a node source, add this is a file which contains a list of nodes in yaml format.
     * Click on "Add new node source "
     * Choose file
         * Format : resourceyaml (choose from dropdown box)